-Burdett, Samuel "Sam" and Belle(born: - died: )
+Burdett, Samuel "Sam" and Belle

-Samuel, a Civil War veteran, made his living as a veterinarian surgeon.
+Samuel, a Civil War veteran, made his living as a veterinary surgeon.
 In 1900, he was elected the King County wreckmaster.
-He co-founded the Cornerstone Grand Lodge of the York Masons, and helped organize the International Council of the World, an anti-lynching organization.
-He was author of A Test of Lynch Law, a 100-page book published in 1901 that fictionalized the lynching of Henry Smith in Paris, Texas.
-Sam Burdett died June 28, 1905 in Kilckitat, WA [source: Register of Deaths in Klickitat County, Washington].
+He co-founded the Cornerstone Grand Lodge of the York Masons and helped organize the International Council of the World, an anti-lynching organization.
+He was author of A Test of Lynch Law, a 100-page book published in 1901 that fictionalized the lynching of Henry Smith in Paris, TX.
+Sam Burdett died June 28, 1905, in Klickitat, WA [source: Register of Deaths in Klickitat County, Washington].

 For more see Samuel Burnett at the BlackPast.org website; Seattle's Black Victorians, 1852-1901, by E. H. Mumford; and A Spectacular Secret, by J. D. Goldsby.